Nunn-Lab/2026_DNA_shield_honors_thesis/README.md

 Word Shortcuts / Abbreviations Phytoplankton = Thalassiosira pseudonana (T. pseudonana) Bacteria: Colwellia psychrerythraea (Cp34H)

 --
-*See the GitHub Repository File Key for further descriptions of files present in this github folder* *See "Data from Limelight" for all files (proteins, peptides, modifications) for Cp34H and T. pseudonana*
+*See the GitHub Repository File Key for further descriptions of files present in this github folder*.

+*See "Data from Limelight" for all files (proteins, peptides, modifications) for Cp34H and T. pseudonana*